Five Ways Compliance.ai Saves You Money

 Why is Compliance Under-Resourced?

 In many financial institutions, the Compliance function is not only burdensome to manage, but causes a significant drain of resources.
 Compliance is often viewed as an expense to the company and not a source of revenue.
-While on the surface, this may appear to be true, the reality is that the Compliance function actually saves the bank money, in the form of preventing fines, restitution and damages to reputation or trust.
+While on the surface, this may appear to be true, the reality is that the Compliance function actually saves the bank money, in the form of preventing fines, restitution and damaging reputation or trust.

 It is estimated that since the 2008 financial crisis, banks have paid over $200 billion in compliance-related fines and infractions.